Ernest William Jones: Family

 Ernest was born in Glamorgan on 24 October 1870 to an upper middle class family.
-He was the elder son of William Matthew Jones (b.
-1838), who was an owner of the trans-European chartered shipbrokerage M. Jones and Brothers (which was established in 1856).
-His mother was Agnes Ida Long (1845 – 1899).
-Ernest's only sibling was the prominent gynaecologist Arthur Webb-Jones (1875 – 1917).
+He was the elder son of Lieutenant-Colonel William Matthew Jones VD (1838 - 1921), of the 1st Swansea Corps of the 1st Glamorganshire Artillery Volunteers, who was a founder and owner of the international chartered shipbrokerage M. Jones and Bro.
+(1856–1942).
+His paternal grandfather was the mariner Matthew Jones Senior (1800–1867).

+Ernest's only sibling was the prominent gynaecologist Arthur Webb-Jones (1875–1917).

-Ernest's cousins were Edwin Price Jones, who (after a lauded pupillage in classical literature and English grammar at the Royal Masonic School, Wood Green) was Vice-Consul for Chile and Secretary to the Chamber of Commerce; and William (Bill) Wynn Jones, who was Anglican Bishop of Central Tanganyika.
+Ernest's cousins were polyglot Edwin Price Jones (1855 - 1924), who (after a lauded pupillage at the Royal Masonic School, Wood Green) was Vice-Consul for Chile and President of the Swansea Chamber of Commerce; and William (Bill) Wynn Jones, who was Anglican Bishop of Central Tanganyika.

 Ernest was educated at Wycliffe College, Gloucestershire.
+He lived at Casina Rosa, Mumbles, Glamorgan.

-Chartered Shipbroker and Bankruptcy
+Chartered Shipbroker

-Ernest inherited ownership of the chartered shipbrokerage M. Jones and Brothers (which was established in 1856) that was based at Swansea Docks.
-He was Chairman of the Swansea Pilotage Authority from 1930 until his death on 15 September 1941, after which his shipbrokerage, M. Jones and Brothers (est. 1856), was dissolved in 1942.
+Ernest inherited ownership of the international chartered shipbrokerage M. Jones and Bro.
+(1856–1942) that was based at the South Dock of Swansea Docks, and traded with France, Ireland, and Glasgow.
+Ernest served as its director for his life.

+He was a member of the Port Employers' Association, a Fellow of the Institute of Chartered Shipbrokers, and Chairman of the Swansea Pilotage Authority from 1930 until his death, which occurred at Pinewood Road, on 15 September 1941.
+His shipbrokerage, M. Jones and Bro., was dissolved in 1942, as a consequence of World War II.

+Ernest during March 1912 gave evidence at the coroner's inquest into the suicide of his cousin and business partner Matthew Tertius Jones (1853 - 1912), who had committed suicide using 'Prussic acid' (hydrogen cyanide) which Matthew Tertius had claimed to need to kill a dog.